oracle-cne/ovirt-csi-driver/docs/usage-example.md

-This document describes how to install the ovirt-csi-driver into an OLVM CAPI cluster and configure it to create PVs in an OLVM storage domain.
+This document describes how to use the ovirt-csi-driver with an OLVM CAPI cluster and configure it to create PVs in an OLVM storage domain.
+This allows you to create Pods that mount OLVM storage volumes as specified by a Kubernetes StorageClass.

-# Step 1: Create OVLM CAPI cluster
+# Step 1: Create OLVM CAPI cluster
-You wil need an OLVM CAPI cluster with a configured storage domain.
+First, you need an OLVM CAPI cluster with a configured storage domain.
 See [Creating an OVLM CAPI cluster](https://github.com/oracle-cne/ocne/blob/main/doc/cluster-management/olvm.md)
-When you create an OLVM Kubernetes cluster with the `ocne cluster start --provider olvm`, then the `ocne` client automatically creates the secret, configmap, then installs the ovirt-csi-driver.
+When you create an OLVM Kubernetes cluster with the `ocne cluster start --provider olvm`, the `ocne` client automatically installs the ovirt-csi-driver, creating the required secret, configmap, and CsiDriver.
+There are no extra steps required at this point.

 # Step 2: Create a StorageClass
-Before using the ovirt-csi-driver, you need to create a StorageClass, specifying the following:
+Before using the ovirt-csi-driver, you need to create a StorageClass that uses the CsiDriver installed previously.

+You need to specify the following:
-* provisioner - this must be set to csi.ovirt.og
+* provisioner - this must be set to csi.ovirt.org, which is the CsiDriver name.
 * storageDomainName - this is the name of your OLVM storage domain where PV volumes will be created.
 This domain must exist.
 * thinProvisioning - set true or false
 * fsType - set file system type.
 The driver will format the volume if there is no file system.